aroyphillips/Fgen/README.md

 This protocol was developed before TreadMillProtocol.m and autosaves every lap instead of just at the end, causing it to get slower and slower between laps as the figure gets more complicated.
 Does not plot the two blue line targets used during the blocked protocol, instead counts correct licks as licks with 10cm of the reward release.

+#### Development notes:
+Modifying the user code requires first to know all the channels used by DAQ board.
+Then modifying dataAvailable() and accessing the data as described is sufficient to perform online analysis. **Future work:** Develop a more general and simplified wavesurfer user code that only plots what is needed and no longer designed specifically for the BlockedRandom Bpod code.

 # Bpod Protocol

 This directory contains BpodProtocol used to govern the behavioral cues and reward delivery.
 The Bpod device is useful for the delivery of precisely timed amounts of liquid reward, and maintains an online environment to keep track of position.
 However, its plotting features are limited as is the accuracy of its velocity measurement, so these protocol are paired with recordings using wavesurfer protocol.